Buckinghamshire Business First has funding available to help prepare your business for Brexit. To find out more, express your interest here >

 The government has also published this overview of its preparations for Brexit in the event of leaving without a deal, including plans already in place and the UK and EU’s approach to negotiations.

-UK businesses that trade only within the EU will need a UK EORI number to continue trading with the EU after Brexit - if the UK exits the EU without a deal.
+UK businesses that trade only with EU countries will need a UK EORI number to continue trading with the EU after Brexit - if the UK exits the EU without a deal.

-Businesses that already trade with countries outside of the EU will already have an EORI number and will not need to change anything in this regard.
+Businesses that already trade with countries outside of the EU will already have an EORI number and will not need to change anything in this regard, but those who only trade within the EU will not have needed one until now.

 The government has provided a tool which will help you learn: